-Appraisal components Explanation of components (Smith & Lazarus, 1993;Smith et al., 1993;Blons, 2000) Tokens questions Motivational relevance The degree to which the event is associated with personal goals or concerns.
+Explanation of Tokens questions Appraisal components components (Smith & Lazarus, 1993;Smith et al., 1993;Blons, 2000) Motivational relevance The degree to which the event is associated with personal goals or concerns.
 How is the situation relevant to your personal goals or beliefs, or how does it impact your personal goals/ beliefs?
 Motivational incongruence / congruence The degree to which the event aligns or deviates from personal goals or desires.
 How are your goals or beliefs impacted or changed by the situation?
 Is this impact harmful or beneficial?
-Accounta- bility Identification of who or what is to credit, in cases of motivational congruence, or blame, in cases of motivational incongruence, for the event. the event, in another word accountable/responsible for satisfying or for unsatisfying your Problem- focused coping potential Personal capacities to change the event to align or maintain it according to personal desires.
+Accounta- bility Identification of who or what is to credit, in cases of motivational congruence, or blame, in cases of motivational incongruence, for the event.
+In this situation, who is controlling the event, in another word accountable/responsible for satisfying or for unsatisfying your goals/beliefs?
+Is it you or others to take credit or blame?
+Problem- focused coping potential Personal capacities to change the event to align or maintain it according to personal desires.
 How much control do you have to change or improve the current situation to better support your goals/beliefs?
 Emotion- focused coping potential The perceived probability of emotional adaptation to the event through changing personal interpretations, desires, or beliefs.
 Are you able to adapt to the situation by changing your interpretation/ beliefs/desires of the situation?
 How much ability to adapt do you have?
 Future expectancy Possibilities for changes in the event, actually or emotionally, that could affect the perception of the encounter as less or more motivational congruence.
 How could you either change the situation or adapt your interpretation of the situation so that it is better aligned to your goals or less aligned to your goals?